TTTaevas/osu-api-v2-js/README.md

 getSelf()
 ```

+If you're looking for an example that involves WebSockets, you might wanna take a look at `lib/tests/websocket.ts` in the package's repository!

 ### Calling the functions, but literally

 This package's functions can be accessed both through the api object and through namespaces!
 It essentially means that for convenience's sake, there are two ways to do anything: